-Download latest version of WinPython
+Download the latest version of WinPython

 CREATE MULTISET TABLE DWHPRO.PythonFastload